 The method

-Trueings is built on one idea: people are only candid when they’re certain it’s safe — and you only grow from feedback when it reaches the parts of yourself you can’t see alone.
+Trueings is built on one idea: people are only honest when they’re certain it’s safe, and you only grow from feedback when it reaches the parts of yourself you can’t see alone.
 Every part of the method follows from that.

 What happens